treverson/bcx/README.md

 your commit in the bcx repository.

 The ` git add .` command adds all files in the repository for staging (a file needs to be staged before it can be pushed).
-This is general not a goog practice since it will always push every package that is installed in the virtual environment.
-Instead, you should only stage the files that need to be pushed and include a requirements.txt file that contains all dependencies.
-The requirements.txt fiile should be located in the root directory (bcx in this case) To print a requirements.txt file you install the freeze package and execute the command
+This is in general not a good practice since it will always push every package that is installed in the virtual environment.
+Instead, you should only stage the files that needs to be pushed and include a requirements.txt file that contains all dependencies.
+The requirements.txt file should be located in the root directory (bcx in this case).
+To print a requirements.txt file you need to install the freeze package and execute the command

 ```
 pip freeze > requirements.txt